HACKER-ZIYAD/Z1Y4D-xss-Lab/README.md

 Most XSS tutorials stop at `<script>alert(1)</script>`.
 This lab doesn't.

-ArtSec XSS Lab is a hands-on training environment with **23 deliberately vulnerable web pages**, each implementing a specific (and intentionally flawed) defense.
+XSS Lab is a hands-on training environment with **23 deliberately vulnerable web pages**, each implementing a specific (and intentionally flawed) defense.
 Your goal is to bypass it.
 Every level is isolated, self-explanatory, and backed by a writeup that explains the root cause, the correct fix, and where this class of bug shows up in the real world.

 Built for:
 - 🛡️ **Security engineers** building threat modeling or secure code review skills